biopet/biopet/docs/developer/example-tool.md

   }
 ```

 One has to implement class `OptParser` in order to fill `Args`.
-In `OptParser` one defines the commandline args and how it should be processed.
+In `OptParser` one defines the command line args and how it should be processed.
- In our example, we just copy the values passed on the commandline.
+ In our example, we just copy the values passed on the command line.
 Further reading: [scala scopt](https://github.com/scopt/scopt)

 Let's compile the code into 1 file and test with real functional code: